hayden-droid/op-logger/README.md

 # OP Logger

+## Update
+I'll try to make it terminal based.
+The only thing is i don't have a Mac to test the mac version.
+I'll also try to make it so that it downloads everything needed for you.
+It would of course be harder for Windows so maybe for Windows i'll make a Wizard Install that installs ngrok, mongodb and nodejs for you in C#.
+For Mac and Linux, the install script will be in Python because i hate bash language.

 ## Credits
 Credits to Web Dev Simplified for the UI and most of it.
 This project is really his url shortener but modified with an ip logger.
 ## Prerequisites